saucelabs-training/demo-js/saucectl/cypress-js/README.md

 [`config-ex5.yml`](./.sauce/config-ex5.yml) Similar to config-ex2 but the web site is local.
 You can download and run local saucedemo.com website from [here](https://github.com/saucelabs/sample-app-web.
 You need to add the tunnel name to the tunnel parameter in the config file

+### Example 6 - Cross Platform tests with Webkit

+[`config-ex3.yml`](./.sauce/config-ex3.yml) similar to config-ext3 but on different platforms and using Webkit.